Extends ReCIVA technology deployment in MRC EMBER project for use in acutely breathless children and asthmatics

 Owlstone Medical is currently developing tests for lung and colorectal cancer, two of the most common cancer killers worldwide.
 The company also sells R&D tools and services to academic, clinical and pharma partners who want to develop breath based diagnostics for their own applications.

-Founded in 2004 as a spin-out from the Engineering Department at the University of Cambridge University, Owlstone Inc is a profitable business selling it’s proven FAIMS technology to military and industrial customers globally.
+Founded in 2004 as a spin-out from the Engineering Department at the University of Cambridge, Owlstone Inc is a profitable business selling it’s proven FAIMS technology to military and industrial customers globally.
 Owlstone Medical was spun out from Owlstone Inc in 2016 to develop and commercialise FAIMS in diagnostic applications.

 Owlstone Medical is headquartered in Cambridge, UK, with offices in London, UK.